edunseng/felix1de/README.md

   - Transition of depatments from the old CRM to the new system.
   - Monitoring and ensuring data integrity.

 You will find all the code in the custom_addons folder.
-Another project was to create a ticketing system for Customer Service.
+Another project was to create a ticketing system for the customer service department.
 The project github is https://github.com/codizltd/kundenportal.